...

 Corded Vacuums and Consistent Suction

 Corded vacuums have the advantage of continuous suction power.
 With a corded vacuum, there’s no concern about the suction fading as the battery drains.
-This means you get consistent, reliable performance, which allows you to tackle more challenging tasks—like cleaning pet hair or stubborn dirt—without slowing down.
-More powerful suction can make cleaning faster, especially in areas with thick carpet or heavy dirt buildup.
+This means you get steady and reliable performance.

 Cordless Vacuums: Is Battery Life Enough for Quick Jobs?

-Modern cordless vacuums, especially those powered by lithium-ion batteries, offer strong suction that can rival corded models.
 However, the suction power of cordless vacuums tends to decrease as the battery drains.
 While this may not significantly impact short cleaning sessions, it could slow down longer cleaning tasks.

 4. Battery Life and Charging Time: A Cordless Vacuum Dilemma